groupdocs-viewer/Groupdocs-Viewer-Reference-Tutorials/content/english/net/rendering-web-documents/render-chm/_index.md

 Rendering CHM files using GroupDocs.Viewer for .NET is a straightforward process.
 By following the steps outlined in this tutorial, you can efficiently convert CHM documents into various formats such as HTML, images (JPG, PNG), and PDF within your .NET applications.

-## FAQs
+## FAQ's

-### Can GroupDocs.Viewer render other document formats besides CHM?
+### Q1: Can GroupDocs.Viewer render other document formats apart from CHM?

-Yes, GroupDocs.Viewer supports rendering over 170 document formats, including PDF, DOCX, XLSX, PPTX, and more.
+A1: Yes, GroupDocs.Viewer supports rendering over 170 document formats including PDF, DOCX, XLSX, PPTX, and more.

-### Is GroupDocs.Viewer compatible with .NET Core?
+### Q2: Is GroupDocs.Viewer compatible with .NET Core?

-Yes, GroupDocs.Viewer supports .NET Core in addition to the traditional .NET Framework.
+A2: Yes, GroupDocs.Viewer supports .NET Core in addition to the traditional .NET Framework.

-### Can I customize the rendering options for different output formats?
+### Q3: Can I customize the rendering options for different output formats?

-Yes, GroupDocs.Viewer provides various options for customizing the rendering process, such as specifying page numbers, setting image quality, and configuring output paths.
+A3: Yes, GroupDocs.Viewer provides various options for customizing the rendering process, such as specifying page numbers, setting image quality, and configuring output paths.

-### Does GroupDocs.Viewer require any external dependencies for rendering documents?
+### Q4: Does GroupDocs.Viewer require any external dependencies for rendering documents?

-No, GroupDocs.Viewer is a standalone library and does not require any external dependencies or third-party software installations.
+A4: No, GroupDocs.Viewer is a standalone library and does not require any external dependencies or third-party software installations.

-### Is there a free trial available for GroupDocs.Viewer?
+### Q5: Is there a free trial available for GroupDocs.Viewer?

-Yes, you can get a [free trial](https://releases.groupdocs.com/) of GroupDocs.Viewer from the official website.
+A5: Yes, you can avail of a free trial of GroupDocs.Viewer by visiting the [website](https://releases.groupdocs.com/).